F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 In the following declaration, we show only the SSHD class.
 You can use this class as a part of a larger Declarative Onboarding declaration.

 **New in DO 1.15** |br|
-Declarative Onboarding v1.15 and later includes the ability to set the source IP addresses that are allowed to log into the system, using the new **allowed** property.
+Declarative Onboarding v1.15 and later includes the ability to set the source IP addresses that are allowed to log into the system, using the new **allow** property.
 You can allow all addresses by using the **all** value, or disallow all addresses using the **none** value; otherwise, you can specify an array of IP address as shown in the updated example.

 ..
 IMPORTANT:: If you attempt to use the following declaration on a version prior to 1.15, it will fail.
 To use the example on a previous version, delete the **allow** property and IP addresses (the hightlighted lines)